A Portrait of the Artist as Filipino: Film adaptation

 Crame-Rogers said in an interview that "There were a lot of disputes in 1965 because Nick was not keen on turning his play into a movie, but we found the right setting [an old house in Biñan]."

 The film version received six Filipino Academy of Movie Arts and Sciences Award nominations, including a FAMAS Best Picture nomination.

-In 2014, the Film Development Council of the Philippines (FDCP) cofinanced the restoration of the 1965 film with Mike De Leon, son of Manny de Leon.
+In 2014, the Film Development Council of the Philippines (FDCP) cofinanced the restoration of the 1965 film with Mike De Leon, son of Manny de Leon, based on the original 35mm negative found in the LVN archive by his father, and sound from film prints found in Germany.
 L'Immagine Ritrovata was commissioned to do the restoration.
 The restored version of the film was shown at the CCP in 2015 with Naty Crame-Rogers, the only living cast member at the time, in attendance.

 In 2015, Butch Nolasco produced and directed "PORTRAIT: Rediscovering a Filipino Film Classic," a documentary based on the recollections of Lamberto Avellana's daughter Ivi Avellana-Cosio on the making of the movie.
-The documentary won first runner-up honors at the 19th GAWAD CCP Documentary Film Festival.
+The documentary won first runner-up honors at the 19th Gawad CCP Documentary Film Festival.

+In 2023, the film received a home media release in France as part of a Blu-ray box set from Carlotta Films collecting the films directed by Mike de Leon.